-The Eagles ended the regular season with the NFL’s best running game, averaging 160 yards per game.
-Per Reuben Frank, that number has increased over the last 10 weeks of the season to 190 yards per game.
+The Eagles ended the 2021 regular season with the NFL’s best running game, averaging 160 yards per game.
+Over the last ten games of 2021, Philadelphia averaged 190 yards per game.

 2. Target the top dawgs